awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-view-compare.md

 **To view experiments, trials, and trial components**

-1. In the left sidebar of Studio, choose the **SageMaker Experiment List** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Experiment_list_squid.png)\)\.
+1. In the left sidebar of Studio, choose the **Components and registries** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Components_registries.png)\)\.
+In the drop\-down menu, select **Experiments and trials** to display the experiments browser\.

    A list of experiments and their properties is displayed\.
 The list includes all the SageMaker experiments in your account, including experiments created outside of SageMaker Studio\.
 **Note**
 To view all the properties, you might have to expand the width of the experiments browser by dragging the right border\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-view-experiment-list.png)